-The effectiveness of promotional campaigns associated with revised UK drinking guidelines: An evaluation of a prospective natural experiment.
+The effectiveness of promotional campaigns associated with revised UK drinking guidelines: A prospective evaluation

-2. Background
+1. Background

-2.1.
+1.1.
 Context for the study

 In 2012, the UK Government's Alcohol Strategy placed a strong emphasis on supporting drinkers to make healthier choices.
-A key mechanism for achieving this was for the Chief Medical Officer to lead a review of the country's lower risk drinking guidelines (DG).
-Following that review, proposals for revised drinking guidelines were published in January 2016; however, the publication of new DG is not, on its own, a public health intervention; it is the promotional activity that disseminates these guidelines and encourages engagement with them which the project will seek to evaluate.
+A key mechanism for achieving this was for the Chief Medical Officer to lead a review of the country's lower risk drinking guidelines (DG).1 That review is on-going and Department of Health have publicly stated that a decision has been taken to revise the DG.
+A likely realistic date for publishing new DG is March/April 2016 with a public consultation on proposals expected before the end of 2015.
+However, the publication of new DG is not, on its own, a public health intervention; it is the promotional activity that disseminates these guidelines and encourages engagement with them which the proposed project will seek to evaluate.

 The promotion of public health guidance is a major strand of UK public health policy.
-Public Health England's (PHE) marketing plan has a stated aim of "motivating and supporting more people than ever before to improve their health".2 p.3 Crucially, PHE have identified a "relentless focus on behaviour" (p.6) as a guiding principle for that plan, noting that previous campaigns have often succeeded in raising awareness of and motivation for healthy behaviour, but have failed to translate that into behavioural change.
-Therefore, the study focuses on evaluating the impact of promoting DG on alcohol consumption behaviour (primary outcome) using an interrupted time series design.
+Public Health England's (PHE) marketing plan has a stated aim of "motivating and supporting more people than ever before to improve their health". ^{2 p.3} Crucially, PHE have identified a "relentless focus on behaviour" (p.6) as a guiding principle for that plan, noting that previous campaigns have often succeeded in raising awareness of and motivation for healthy behaviour, but have failed to translate that into behavioural change.
+Therefore, the proposed study focuses on evaluating the impact of promoting DG on alcohol consumption behaviour (primary outcome) using an interrupted time series design.
 Alcohol consumption is difficult to measure, so a triangulation approach will be used to assess whether an extensive series of secondary analyses using alternative outcome measures (e.g. alcohol-related hospital admissions, alcohol taxation data) and analytical approaches will provide validation of the primary analysis and aid its interpretation.
-Health economic outcomes will also be modelled using the Sheffield Alcohol Policy Model.
+Health economic outcomes will also be modelled using the Sheffield Alcohol Policy Model. ^{3,4}

 Promoting DG is a complex intervention as it is delivered in diverse forms by diverse bodies with an extended causal chain from implementation to outcome.
 For example, DG are not promoted by a single organisation but by a range of governmental and non-governmental bodies including PHE, the NHS, Drinkaware (an alcohol industry-funded charity), public health charities, and the news media.
 These bodies are likely to engage in a range of promotional activity including use of mass media campaigns, interactive social media, consultations with health professionals, product labels and point of sale advertising.
-Behaviour change theory suggests any resulting impacts on alcohol consumption will not be direct but mediated through changes in factors including individuals' knowledge, motivations and social context.
-Therefore, the triangulation approach will be extended to elicit evidence on each stage of this causal chain and assess whether that evidence tells a consistent story.
+Behaviour change theory suggests any resulting impacts on alcohol consumption will not be direct but mediated through changes in factors including individuals' knowledge, motivations and social context.5 Therefore, the triangulation approach will be extended to elicit evidence on each stage of this causal chain and assess whether that evidence tells a consistent story.
 A logic model of the causal is provided in Appendix B and this accounts for additional complexities such as a public consultation on draft guidelines and that stigmatisation and improved knowledge may alter self-reporting biases for alcohol consumption.

-2.2.
+1.2.
 Existing research